 Yervant Gianikian and Angela Ricci Lucchi built up their impressive, highly praised and original joint oeuvre over a period of 40 years.
 Their work dissects found footage and makes connections between modernity and 20th-century imperialist violence.

-For example, in 2018 IFFR screened their beautiful installation Journey to Russia in its A History of Shadows programme.
+For example, in 2018 IFFR screened their beautiful installation Journey to Russia.
 This consisted of a watercolour scroll by Ricci Lucchi (who studied under painter Oskar Kokoschka) and six video projections – a record of their search for the survivors of the Russian avant-garde during the period when the Soviet Union was disintegrating.
 Ricci Lucchi passed away shortly after this and Gianikian started making this film.

-This poignant homage is compiled from Angela Ricci Lucchi's illustrated diaries as well as personal film and video reports.
-These capture the everyday lives of the couple in the hills of Northern Italy and their many travels, such as a journey to Armenia with actor Walter Chiari.
-This personal record is proof that Gianikian is continuing their lives’ work of 'cinematic excavation'.
+This poignant homage is compiled from Ricci Lucchi's illustrated diaries and personal film/video reports capturing the lives of the couple in Northern Italy and their travels, such as to Armenia with actor Walter Chiari.
+This personal record proves Gianikian is continuing their lives’ work of 'cinematic excavation'.